 What Is a Retail Loyalty Program?

 A retail loyalty program is a type of reward program that’s built from the ground up to answer the industry-specific challenges that most retailers face.
 This market has the potential for high purchase frequency since customers have access to a large catalog of products from various brands.
-In the post-Covid world, retailers need to recognize that besides brick-and-mortars, an online presence is now a necessity in order to stay relevant.
-Especially as, according to Forrester, online shopping is projected to grow to 27% of overall retail sales by 2023.
-Retail loyalty programs are also special because their technology, strategy and corresponding hardware need to be managed simultaneously in order to get an overall view of customers.
+However, retailers need to recognize that besides brick-and-mortar, an online presence (or rather an omnichannel one) is also a necessity in this day and age.
+Retail loyalty programs are also special because their technology, strategy and corresponding hardware need to be managed simultaneously in order to get a holistic view of customers.

 In an environment of increased competition where deep price discounts have become prevalent, loyalty driven solutions have the potential to become communication and commercial hubs where you can connect with your clients on a deeper level and choose offers that go far beyond generic promotions.